aws-samples/amazon-location-samples/create-custom-map-style/README.md

     CREATE_FAILED UserPoolClientLambda                                  AWS::Lambda::Function

-    Wed Apr 07 2021 16:50:55 GMT-0400 (Eastern Daylight Time) The runtime parameter of
+    Mon Jan 00 2021 00:00:00 GMT-0000 (Eastern Daylight Time) The runtime parameter of
     nodejs6.10 is no longer supported for creating or updating AWS Lambda functions.
     We recommend you use the new runtime (nodejs12.x) while creating or updating functions.
     ```